TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/AccessPrivileges/Index.rst

 extensions increase the level of security of a TYPO3 CMS instance:
 "rsaauth" and "saltedpasswords", which became part of the TYPO3 core in TYPO3 CMS version 4.3.0.
-Both extensions are automatically activated (if possible) for new installations since TYPO3 version 4.6.0.
+Both extensions are automatically activated (if possible) for new installations since TYPO3 4.6.0.
 It is recommended to manually enable these extensions if you upgrade from older versions to 4.3.0 or newer.